-Patient Status Age Visit/Services Billing Guidance Registered Clinic Patient 19 Years of Age or Older The vaccine is not provided by the Vaccines for Immunizations should routinely be given as part of a qualifying threshold visit.
+Patient Status Age Visit/Services Billing Guidance Registered Clinic Patient 19 Years of Age or Older Patient visits for immunization only.
+The vaccine is not provided by the Vaccines for Children Program.
+Immunizations should routinely be given as part of a qualifying threshold visit.
 Seasonal immunizations (e.g., influenza vaccine) may not be available at the time of a patient visit.
 It should be provided when available without billing for an additional threshold visit.
 A separate threshold visit may be billed only when immunization is medically contraindicated at the time of the encounter with the health provider, since it is expected that the patient's health status will be reassessed prior to immunization.
 When a patient must return to complete a series of vaccinations, a separate threshold visit for each encounter may be billed when provided by a recognized practitioner.
 In a Products of Ambulatory Care Clinic Any Age, Any Patient Patient is receiving an immunization only.
 The service is provided by a physician, physician assistant, nurse practitioner, or licensed midwife.
 This is grouped and paid as a Products of Ambulatory Care reimbursement.
-Ordered Ambulatory Patient 19 Years Patient visits for immunization only.
+Ordered Ambulatory Patient Patient visits for immunization only.
 Vaccine was provided by the Vaccines for Children Program.
 This is not a qualifying threshold visit.
 However, the clinic may bill the HCPCS procedure code, appended with the modifier 'SL' and will be paid as an Ordered Ambulatory service.

-Patient Status Age Visit/Services Billing Guidance Ordered Ambulatory Patient 19 Years of Age Patient visits for immunization only.
-Vaccine is not provided by the This is not a qualifying threshold visit.
-However, the clinic may bill the HCPCS procedure code that represents the immunization provided at their actual acquisition cost for the vaccine plus Marringe in administration
+Patient Status Age Visit/Services Billing Guidance 19 Patient visits for immunization This is not a qualifying threshold visit.
+Ordered Ambulatory Patient Years of Age provided by the However, the clinic may bill the HCPCS procedure code that represents the immunization provided at their actual acquisition cost for the vaccine plus administration.